By David Forest, editor, Strategic Investor

 Alternatively, another great way to profit from mining exploration companies is to wait until they hit the “Golden Runway.”

 That’s the period after the initial excitement of the discovery has faded away… and after the company has spent a fortune developing the mine.

 But either way, the bigger and more geologically credible the prospective deposit, the better.
 But how can you tell if the exploration site is going to be a big hit?

-Even so, you still shouldn’t always take the company’s word for it.
-Often, I myself (or one of my research team members) will visit the property.
+Even so, you shouldn’t always take the company’s word for it.
+Often, I (or one of my research team members) will visit the property.
 That’s regardless of whether it’s in Nevada, South America, or Mongolia.

 Bottom line: when it comes to property, make sure that you are investing in companies that are chasing elephant-sized deposits.